thegamecracks/dum-dum-irc/README.md

 dumdum-server --cert cert.pem
 ```

-As for the `dumdum` client, it can no longer connect to servers that
+As for the `dumdum` client, SSL can be enabled by the user before connecting
-do not use TLS.
+to a server, but they must know beforehand if the server is also using SSL,
+otherwise the client may not behave properly.
+If the server uses a self-signed certificate, the user will need to download
+the server's certificate and select it.